docupotamus/docupotamus/site/docs/themes/theme-common.md

 ## Installation

-:::info
+:::tip
-You usually do not need to install this theme directly because it is included in the preset.
+If you use the preset `@docupotamus/docusaurus-preset-classic`, you don't need to install this as a dependency because it is already included.
 :::

 ```bash npm2yarn